rust-embedded/debugonomicon/src/overview.md

 To debug with the JLink device you run the `JLinkGDBServer` command with the specified device, speed, and interface.
 For example, `JLinkGDBServer -device DEVICE -speed 4000 -if SWD`.
 You can then launch a GDB instance with the appropriate command for your target (eg. `arm-none-eabi-gdb BINARY.elf`) and connect to the GDB server using `target remote localhost:2331` (specifying the default JLinkGDBServer port).

+A common gotcha with JLinkGDBServer is interrupts not firing.
+If you experience this issue then add `monitor reset` to the end of your GDB initialization commands.

 ### [ARM DAPLink]

 DAPLink is a project by ARM to develop an open source cortex debug probe, this provides a set of interfaces to simplify programming and debugging and can be implemented on nearly any USB-capable hardware.
 DAPLink provides a set of endpoints including a CMSIS-DAP interface for debugging, a USB disk for drag-and-drop programming, and an optional serial port for communication with the target system.
 This USB disk approach is useful for programming of devices in-field as it requires no additonal software, however is not always reliable for development use.